We understand that being faced with a will dispute when you are grieving the loss of a loved one is stressful and

 Talking to a solicitor with specialist knowledge in this area can make all the difference.
 We provide a comprehensive service to both relatives of the deceased and to personal representatives, helping them to raise valid claims and defend claims that are unreasonable.

-We will aim to resolve your dispute as cost effectively as possible and will handle all communications and negotiations between the parties to resolve the dispute.
+We will aim to resolve your dispute as cost effectively as possible and can handle all communications and negotiations between the parties to resolve the dispute.

 Common will dispute issues:

 - You feel you have been left out of a will unfairly

-- You feel there is something strange about a will or are concerned that a will may not be valid because the testator was not of sound mind or was put under pressure to sign
+- You feel there is something strange about a will or you are concerned that a will may not be valid because the testator was not of sound mind or was put under pressure to sign

 - The deceased died without leaving a will and you have received little or nothing from the estate

 - The executors are delaying the administration of the estate

-How we help you resolve disputes related to wills and probate
+How we can help you resolve disputes related to wills and probate

 - We are experienced at working with complex family relationships, particularly where the deceased remarried and had children and stepchildren from these relationships.

 - We favour mediation as a cost-effective route to resolve a will dispute, rather than opting for court proceeding straight away.
 Mediation has the benefit of tending to be cheaper, quicker and less stressful than litigation.
 Mediation also gives family members an excellent opportunity to discuss and resolve any longstanding grievances.

 - We may be able to offer a range of funding options for your claim.
-One of your existing insurance policies may even include legal expenses cover for resolving problems relating to wills.
+One of your existing insurance policies or credit cards may even include legal expenses cover for resolving problems relating to wills.

 It’s good to bear in mind...